bbauska/CSS-Notes4Pros/README.md

 > You can try resizing the window in this [[CodePen
 > Demo]](https://codepen.io/mkumaran/pen/BZaXvz)
 >
-> Here\'s an animated screenshot of the resizing in action:
+> Here&apos;s an animated screenshot of the resizing in action:

 ![](./images/media/image227.jpg){width="7.48037510936133in"
 height="4.327166447944007in"}